trans-travel/trans-travel/us/in.md

 ## Child Custody / Abuse

- * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal (although this law, with the exception of the ban on gender reassignment surgery, is currently unenforceable due to a preliminary injunction as of June 16, 2023).
+ * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal.
 This ban shows the state's view of this care.
  * The Indiana Attorney General has stated, to hospitals providing youth care, that trans care is child abuse.
 While it remains legal (except for surgery) for trans youth, the state has made clear statements on